-Due to a firmware bug or a library bug (I don't know), ticking SDA line while I2C bus is initialized but idle will cause the next transfer to be bogus.
+For some reason, ticking SDA line while I2C bus is initialized but idle will cause the next transfer to be bogus.
 To prevent this, you need to issue a Cancel command before the next read or write command.

 Unfortunately, there is no official way to determine that we are in this situation.
-The only byte that changes when it happens seems to be bit 18, which is not documented.
+The only byte that changes when it happens seems to be byte 18, which is not documented.